Frederick Mears: Panama Canal

 In May 1906, Mears went to work relocating portions of the Panama Railroad.
 In 1907, Mears received a promotion to first lieutenant.
 That same year he married Jennifer (also known as Jennie, Jane, or Johnnie) Wainwright at Fort Clark, Texas. having been next in authority to General Goethals in the work of constructing the canal.
 Together they went back to Panama and started their family.

 Alaska Railroad

 In April 1914, President Woodrow Wilson appointed Mears to the Alaska Engineering Commission.
-With Mears’s help Ship Creek’s tent city was moved and transformed in the town of Anchorage with 4000 permanent residents.
+With Mears’s help Ship Creek’s tent city was moved and transformed in the town of Anchorage with 4,000 permanent residents.

 World War I

-When World War I broke out and Mears left Alaska and returned to Leavenworth to where he organized and took command of the United States Army Thirty-first Railway Engineers regiment.
+When World War I broke out, Mears left Alaska and returned to Leavenworth where he organized and took command of the United States Army Thirty-first Railway Engineers regiment.
 He then went on to France to build the railroad system for the Allied forces.
 After World War I, Colonel Mears and his family returned to Alaska; he was appointed Chief Engineer to help complete the railroad.